rlucas11/panelCodeR/README.md

 ## Updates!

+12/29/2023: Wrote new functions and summary method for lavaan code.
+Now you can use `run_starts_lavaan()` and related wrapper functions to build and run code for lavaan.
+Also prints nice summary of most important results.

 12/27/2023: Implemented latent occasion variables with multiple indicators for lavaan.
 I also added some utilities for testing these models.
 The function `gen_starts()` generates data based on the STARTS model and `addIndicators()` can take that generated data and add indicators for each variable at each wave.

 12/24/2023: The code to compare univariate models in Mplus has been added to the package.